faydef/StartX/README.md

 This repository is an answer to the take home assignement for StartX

+## 0. demonstration
+    You can check the video in the gitlab repository as I had trouble screen recording my macbook (internal error)
 ## 1. Overview of the features

 I have implemented the following features